About eButterfly

 Overview

-A real-time, online checklist and photo storage program, eButterfly is providing a new way for the butterfly community to report, organize and access information about butterfliesworldwide eButterfly provides rich data sources for basic information on butterfly abundance, distribution, and phenology at a variety of spatial and temporal scales across the region.
+A real-time, online checklist and photo storage program, eButterfly is providing a new way for the butterfly community to report, organize and access information about butterflies worldwide. eButterfly provides rich data sources for basic information on butterfly abundance, distribution, and phenology at a variety of spatial and temporal scales around the globe.

 Through time, each participant, each observation and photograph, each checklist, and each identification build the database. eButterfly then shares this treasure trove of butterfly information with a global community of community scientists, educators, students, lepidopterists, conservationists, and land managers.
-In time, this information will become the foundation for a better understanding of butterfly distribution and population trends across the region.
+In time, this information will become the foundation for a better understanding of butterfly distribution and population trends worldwide.

 How Does It Work?

 eButterfly documents the presence or absence of species as well as abundance through checklist data.
 A web interface engages participants in submitting their observations through interactive questions and answers. eButterfly encourages users to participate repeatedly by providing tools to maintain their personal observations and photo records as well as providing tools to enable them to visualize data with interactive maps, graphs, and bar charts.
-All these features are currently available in English with both French and Spanish coming very soon.
+All these features are currently available in English, French and Spanish; with other languages coming soon.

 A Little eButterfly History